MachineFabric Documentation

 • mlxcartridge — LLM inference via MLX

-How Plugins Work
+How Cartridges Work

-Plugins communicate via stdin/stdout using the Bifaci protocol:
+Cartridges communicate via stdin/stdout using the Bifaci protocol:

-1. MachineFabric spawns the plugin process
+1. MachineFabric spawns the cartridge process

 2. Sends a request frame with capability URN and input data